Puppeteer (video game): Development

 On July 21, 2010, Sony filed a trademark titled Puppeteer.
 It has been speculated that it would be a game that would make use of the PlayStation Move technology in order to control the main character.
 Two years later, the trademark was later revealed to be indeed for a game with its official announcement at Gamescom 2012.

 In December 2012, Gavin Moore, the director of the video game, posted an entry on the European PlayStation Blog, stating that the video game is "Shaping up nicely, playing great and looking awesome.
 From January we will be polishing, refining and adding extra little details, to make the whole experience something fantastical and wonderful that PlayStation fans deserve.
 I will be in London for two weeks doing the Voice recordings in January, popping across to Budapest for the music recordings, then back to Japan with all my wonderful assets to shove them lovingly into the game.
 This is one of my favourite parts of game creation.
 Getting the final assets into the game really brings everything together."
+He also noted that the game plays better in 3D than other games because the camera does not move and his team used a method of 3D that has not resulted in a reduced framerate.

 Reception

 Puppeteer received "generally favorable" reviews, according to review aggregator Metacritic.

+During the 17th Annual D.I.C.E.
+Awards, the Academy of Interactive Arts & Sciences nominated Puppeteer for outstanding achievement in "Animation", "Art Direction", and "Original Music Composition".